Checkio-Game-Missions/checkio-empire-weak-point/info/description.md

 The first row (column) is 0th row (column).
 If a section has several equal weak points, then choose the top left point.

 ![Weak Point](weak-point.svg)

-In this mission the main goal to make your code as short as possible.
-The shorter your code, the more points you earn.
-Your score for this mission is dynamic and directly related to the length of your code.